bhagabati-prasad/spectrum/README.md

 ### Run Server

-First install mongoDB database and create database named `spectrum`.
+First install mongoDB database and create database named `portflix`.
 <br />
 Then go to server folder (./server) and open command panel to run the command to install node_modules: